-The RAC and SEAC assessment takes into account the Forum Advice, made available to Committees on 3 May 2022, and Forum responses to questions from rapporteurs.
-The Forum noted that the Background Document referred to several articles about analysing PAHs and to the Compendium of analytical methods, but that no standard and validated method (ISO or CEN methods) for the analysis of the 18 indicator PAHs in clay target is described.
-Following the Forum Advice, the Dossier Submitter has updated the Background Document to include information on the sampling, samples preparation, extraction method and analytical method based on the national restriction in Austria and the German methods AfPS GS 2019:01, which are also used by industry to check compliance with the ISSF rule.
+The RAC and SEAC assessment takes into account the Forum Advice, made available to the Committees on 3 May 2022, and Forum responses to questions from rapporteurs.
+The Forum noted that the Background Document referred to several articles about analysing PAHs and to the Compendium of analytical methods, but that no standard and validated method (ISO or CEN methods) for the analysis of the 18 indicator PAHs in clay targets is described.
+Following the Forum Advice, the Dossier Submitter has updated the Background Document to include information on the sampling, samples preparation, extraction method and analytical method based on the national restriction in Austria and the German methods AfPS GS 2014:01 PAK and AfPS GS 2019:01 PAK, which are also used by industry to check compliance with the ISSF rule.

-The sampling of clay targets (e.g. buying articles available in the market) is not foreseen to cause any problems.
+The sampling of clay targets (e.g. buying articles available on the market) is not foreseen to cause any problems.
 Clay targets can easily be collected from manufacturers, retailers or shooting ranges and analysed.

-Although there is not currently a specific method for all listed PAHs, it seems feasible a new working method can be proposed with due consideration for the specific matrix type and the specific PAH pattern in question.
-RAC and SEAC, therefore, considers the proposed restriction for PAHs in clay targets for shooting to be enforceable.
-The enforceability is affected by the matrix and the availability of a validated method covering all the listed PAHs (including availability of reference materials and of deuterated standards for each PAH analysed).
-RAC agrees with the Forum that there is a need for a specific certified reference material (CRM) based on ground clay pigeons for the proposed restriction by the time it enters into force.
+Although there is currently no specific method available for all listed PAHs, it seems feasible that a new working method can be proposed with due consideration for the specific matrix type and the specific PAHs pattern in question.
+RAC and SEAC, therefore, consider the proposed restriction for PAHs in clay targets for shooting to be enforceable.
+The enforceability is affected by the matrix and the availability of a validated method covering all the listed PAHs (including availability of reference materials and of deuterated standards for each PAHs analysed).
+Analytical methods are available for different matrices for all 18 PAHs proposed by the Dossier Submitter as described in RAC box in section E.7 of the Background Document.